Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 date:   2016-03-17 11:00:55
 categories: Ruby
 banner_image: iloveruby.jpg
-permalink: command-driven-architecture-for-ruby-on-rails
+permalink: "command-driven-architecture-for-ruby-on-rails"
-meta_description: "Ruby on Rails is a great framework for a quick start, but when a project gets much bigger, a lot of files in controllers, models and views folders can converts to a strong headache for a developer (especially if the developer made some bad decisions at the start of working on the project).
-Each change affected to a big amount of files becomes a real problem.
-The best way to solve this problems is to use a good architecture from very start of developing the project.
-The architecture described in this article extends a common MVC approach with adding some new primitives to an application."
+meta_description: "Ruby on Rails is a great framework for a quick start, but when a project gets much bigger, a lot of files in controllers, models and views folders can converts to a strong headache for a developer.
+The architecture described in this article extends a common MVC approach with adding some new primitives to an application to make code clear and flexible."
 comments: true
 ---